 But this whole idea of validation by asking people doesn’t work if you’re starting out and have no people to ask.

 The other issue with this type of validation is that money talks.
-If you're asking people, ‘hey, would you like a course on such and such?‘ a lot of them are going to say, ‘sure.'
-But it doesn't mean they'll buy it later on.
+If you’re asking people, ‘hey, would you like a course on such and such?‘ A lot of them are going to say, ‘sure.’
+But it doesn’t mean they’ll buy it after you create it.

 A better way is to offer a significant discount on a course you plan to create.